shiv19/shiv19.github.io/about.md

 Hi!
 I'm Shiva Prasad, A Tech Enthusiast from India.

-I'm currently working as Lead Software Developer at Bfit Technologies, and as a Partner at [nStudio](https://nstudio.io).
+I'm currently working as Software Engineer at Bevie, and as a Partner at [nStudio](https://nstudio.io).
+And I'm a Developer Expert for NativeScript.
+Previously I've worked as Lead Software Developer at Bfit Technologies and Technology and Product Lead for JyoPal Technologies.

 ### You can hire me for consultation or remote code debugging for NativeScript